cgwire/kitsu/docs/getting-started-production/README.md

 When you finish all the assignations, quit this mode using the **Clear current selection** button ![Clear current selection](../img/getting-started/clear_current_selection.png).

-Now you can see next to each status the avatar of the artist.
+Now you can see next to each status the avatar of the ArtistArtist.

 ![Assigned people](../img/getting-started/assignation.png)